carpeliam/at-journal-2024/src/entries/at-day-68-cove-mountain-shelter-to-clarks-ferry-shelter.md

 mood: 🙂
 ---
 Duncannon.
 Was planning to hang with Patrick, but he was feeling pretty terrible, not about to drive 7 hours.
-Got breakfast at Goodies, then latte (with half & half) at Doyle s, then hung out at Kind of Outdoorsy with Martian and PBG, and did some grocery shopping.
+Got breakfast at Goodies, then latte (with half & half) at Doyle's, then hung out at Kind of Outdoorsy with Martian and PBG, and did some grocery shopping.
 Haven't slept great, and didn't want to hike faster than my shoes will arrive, so just did a few to the first shelter.